Kartapuce/kartapuce.github.io/_protocols/saml.md

 SAML 2.0 is a standardized way to authenticate a user across multiple applications, using the concept of federated identities.
 It includes the followings stakeholders:
 - **The subject** wants to authenticate only once across several applications.
 It can be a human or a non-human entity such as a software or a server.
-- **The federated applications** rely on the Identity Provider for users’ authentication.
+- **The federated applications** rely on the Identity Provider for users authentication.
 They can be hosted by a CSP or internally.
 - **The Identity provider** stores and manages users’ digital identities and authorizations.
-It is often merged with the **SSO server**, which provides a unified place for users’ to sign in to all the federated applications.
+It is often merged with the **SSO server**, which provides a unified place for users to sign in to all the federated applications.
 If the services responsible for IAM are cloud-hosted as SaaS, they are refered to as *Identity-as-a-service (IDaaS)*.

 ## Use Case